 Meredith Criner ’22 was born and raised in Wilmington, North Carolina.
 She attended Cornell University where she played soccer and participated in the Cornell in Washington program before transferring to North Carolina State University.
 She graduated from NC State as valedictorian, majoring in history with a concentration in early American history and philosophy with a concentration in jurisprudence.
-During undergrad at NC State, she served on the executive board of several organizations and worked at almost every level of the North Carolina judicial branch.
 At Duke, Meredith has served in leadership positions for the Duke Law Federalist Society, the Women Law Student’s Association, the Innocence Project, and the Christian Legal Society.
-She was also part of the winning 2020 Twiggs-Beskind Mock Trial Competition team and is completing the Public Interest and Public Service Certificate.
-Meredith worked virtually as a Dave Kennedy Fellow at the Institute for Justice headquarters and as a research assistant at the Bolch Judicial Institute her 1L summer.
-During her free time, she loves hanging out with her dog, watching Food Network, attending Duke basketball games, and is an avid Pittsburgh Steelers fan.
-Meredith can’t wait to welcome the Class of 2023 to Duke!
+She was also part of the winning 2020 Twiggs-Beskind Mock Trial Competition team, a member of Moot Court Board, and is completing the Public Interest and Public Service Certificate.
+Her 1L summer, Meredith worked as a Dave Kennedy Fellow at the Institute for Justice headquarters and as a research assistant and student editor at the Bolch Judicial Institute.
+Her 2L summer, Meredith worked as a summer associate in the Paul Hastings Washington, D.C. office and continued in her role at Bolch Judicial Institute.
+During her free time, she loves hanging out with her dog, reading, and is an avid Pittsburgh Steelers fan.
+Welcome to Duke Law, Class of 2024!

 Dominique Estes ’22 is from Naperville, IL.
 She graduated from the University of Notre Dame in 2019 with a B.A. in Political Science and a minor in Constitutional Studies.
 Throughout 1L, Dominique volunteered with the Fair Chance Project and captained the worst-ranked team in the Duke Law Bowling League.
 This past summer, she interned with the NC DOJ in the Education Section.
 For her 2L year, Dominique plans to serve on the executive board of the Government and Public Service Society and probably do some other things she hasn’t decided on yet.
 After graduation, Dominique hopes to pursue a career combining public defense and appellate work, ideally in or around our nation's capital.
 In her free time, she enjoys watching bad movies on Netflix, thrifting, making spreadsheets about her life, and eating pizza.
 She’s hoping to teach this incoming class of 1Ls everything she wished she’d known before starting law school – the forthcoming treatise is currently an empty Word document.